 Don’t Ignore The Bulk Bins

 The prices on the bulk bins can give you sticker shock, but they can save you money when you only need a small amount.
-I recently added a small amount of sesame seeds to test a recipe.
+I recently needed a small amount of sesame seeds to test a recipe.
 The smallest-sized package I could find was over seven dollars, so I purchased exactly what I needed from the bulk bin and paid less than a dollar.
-Items here are often priced per pound, so something like seasonings or, in this case, sesame seeds that have no weight will cost next to nothing!
+Items here are often priced per pound, so something like sesame seeds that have no weight will cost next to nothing!

 Look For Markdowns And Clearance